plone/training/docs/mastering-plone/registry.md

 This is because the value stored in the talks is the token `lightning-talk`, which remains unchanged.

 A new field `JSONField` has been introduced.
-This field is used to store JSON data for the content.
+This field is used to store structured JSON data for the content.
 A schema defines the valid structure of the field values.

 ```python